like-minded-dk/group-web-shop/wp-content/plugins/buddypress-resell/readme.txt

 Resell members on your BuddyPress site with this nifty plugin.

-The plugin works similar to the engagements component, however the connection does not need to be accepted by the person being reselled.
+The plugin works similar to the friends component, however the connection does not need to be accepted by the person being reselled.
 Just like Twitter!

 This plugin adds: